 All medications (prescription and over the counter) are stored and locked in the Klein Clinic.
 This policy is for the safety and welfare of all participants at camp and to discourage misuse.
 This is a camp licensing requirement for the state of Michigan.
 Your signature on the Health Form authorizes Camp Echo to provide emergency medical care.
-Alternatively, a parent or guardian may sign may contact the Wellness Manager to complete a Do Not Treat and/or Incomplete Immunizations Waiver.
+Alternatively, a parent or guardian may sign may contact the Camp Echo Office to complete a Do Not Treat and/or Incomplete Immunizations Waiver.

 We want your child to have a successful camp experience.
 So if you child takes a medication to help them while at school and/or when interacting with others, we highly recommend that the medication should also be taken while your child is at camp.
 This is recommended practice from the American Academy of Pediatrics, the Association of Camp Nurses, and the American Camp Association’s Healthy Camps initiative.
 In our experience, campers who continue on the same year-long health regiments in the summer are more successful while at camp. }

 Medications for Rangers, Pathfinders, and Adventure Trips will be held and dispensed by their leaders as per instructions.
 They may also administer non-prescription medications to teen campers as needed.
 Parents who circle CALL FOR OTC PERMISSION on the Health Form should be aware that in the wilderness context, the counselors with the group are the first line service providers and phone permission to administer non-prescription medication may simply not be possible.

 If you anticipate bed wetting will be a problem, please consider talking with your pediatrician about medication to help with this while at camp.